IbrahimSalem01/IbrahimSalem01/README.md

 - 👋 Hi, I’m @IbrahimSalem01
-- 👀 I’m interested in mechanical engineering
+- 👀 I’m interested in Electromechanical engineering
-- 🌱 I’m currently learning embedded system
+- 🌱 I’m currently learning machinel learning and Cyber Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...